-The Parent Index measures the performance of large and mid capitalisation stocks of the US equity market which comply with MSCI's size, liquidity and free-float criteria.
-Companies are included in the Parent Index based on the proportion of their shares in issue that are available for purchase by international investors.
+The Parent Index measures the performance of 500 stocks from top US companies in leading industries of the US economy which comply with S&P's size, liquidity and free-float criteria.

-The Benchmark Index will comprise a smaller number of securities with different weightings compared to the Parent Index and will therefore have a different performance and risk profile to the Parent Index, although the diversification constraints of the Benchmark Index relative to its Parent Index would limit to some extent the divergence of the Benchmark Index from the Parent Index.
-Further details regarding the Benchmark Index (including its constituents) are available on the index provider's website at https://www.msci.com/constituents.
-The Benchmark Index rebalances on a semi-annual basis.
+The Benchmark Index will comprise a smaller number of securities with different weightings compared to the Parent Index and will therefore have a different performance and risk profile to the Parent Index.

+The Benchmark Index is free float-adjusted market capitalisation weighted and rebalances on an annual basis.
+Further details regarding the Benchmark Index (including its constituents) are available on the index provider's website at http://supplemental.spindices.com/supplemental-data/eu.

-iShares Edge MSCI World Minimum Volatility ESG UCITS ETF
+iShares S&P SmallCap 600 UCITS ETF

-The investment objective of the Fund is to seek to provide investors with a total return, taking into account both capital and income returns, which reflects the return of the MSCI World Minimum Volatility ESG Reduced Carbon Target Index.
+The investment objective of this Fund is to provide investors with a total return, taking into account both capital and income returns, which reflects the return of the S&P SmallCap 600.

-In order to achieve this investment objective, the investment policy of the Fund is to invest in a portfolio of equity securities that as far as possible and practicable consists of the component securities of the MSCI World Minimum Volatility ESG Reduced Carbon Target Index, the Fund's Benchmark Index.
+In order to achieve this investment objective, the investment policy of this Fund is to invest in a portfolio of equity securities that as far as possible and practicable consists of the component securities of the S&P SmallCap 600, this Fund's Benchmark Index.
 The Fund intends to use optimisation techniques in order to achieve a similar return to the Benchmark Index and it is therefore not expected that the Fund will hold each and every underlying constituent of the Benchmark Index at all times or hold them in the same proportion as their weightings in the Benchmark Index.
 The Fund may hold some securities which are not underlying constituents of the Benchmark Index where such securities provide similar performance (with matching risk profile) to certain securities that make up the Benchmark Index.
 However, from time to time the Fund may hold all constituents of the Benchmark Index.
-It is intended that the Fund's direct investments will only be in the securities of issuers that comply with the index provider's environmental, social and governance ("ESG") ratings and criteria.